-Knights are the elite fighters in your Crusader Kings 3 army, often acting as a turning point for you in battles against weaker foes.
-They have various names, like Fāris, Shoorveers, Champions, or Baghaturs, but throughout the game knights are the same.
-Here’s how to recruit more knights, and all the things they’re useful for.
+How do I recruit and manage knights in Crusader Kings 3?
+Knights are the elite fighters in your Crusader Kings 3 army, often providing a vital turning point for you in battles against weaker foes.
+They have various names, like Fāris, Shoorveers, Champions, or Baghaturs, but under the hood they all serve the same purpose across all of the game's various cultures./p>

 The game doesn't explain particularly well how to get knights into your army, or what they actually do exactly.
 Some of them are your councillors, some your vassals, and some knights are even your sons and heirs.
 Here's what you need to know about getting more knights to fight for your cause, and exactly what they're useful for.